 Forget about email attachments.
 Sharing a document for co-authoring is easy!

-Upload your file to Office 365’s cloud storage.
+Upload your file to Office and Microsoft 365’s cloud storage.
 Write an email using Outlook (or Outlook Web App).
 Instead of attaching a file, insert the link to the file on your cloud.
 Outlook will automatically grant edit permission to the people you are emailing.
 You can change the permissions anytime you want.

 4. Turning OneNote items into Outlook calendar events

 Convert notes to tasks inside your calendar and assign them to colleagues with reminders and deadlines.
 Send meeting minutes taken in OneNote by email and automatically add details (date, location, attendees,…) for each meeting they’re related to.

 5. Using your mouse as a laser pointer for better PowerPoint presentations

 Use a simple keyboard shortcut (Ctrl+P) to turn your mouse into a laser pointer during your PowerPoint presentations.
 You can also use the Presenter Mode commands.
 This feature has been part of PowerPoint for years, but was recently integrated for touch-screen devices.
 If you hold your finger or stylus down on the device, the red button fake laser pointer will appear.

 6. Power Map in Excel: Turning data into a map